Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 5. **Deep Learning-Based Feature Extraction**: Using neural networks to automatically learn hierarchical feature representations directly from raw or minimally processed spectral data.

+6. **Temporal Features**: For continuous monitoring, extracting features that capture time-dependent patterns such as rates of change, periodicity, or response to environmental variables.

+7. **Multi-Modal Features**: Combining SERS spectral features with complementary data sources such as environmental parameters, flow rates, or metadata about sampling conditions.

 Advanced preprocessing techniques specifically developed for SERS data include:

 1. **Automated Hot Spot Selection**: Algorithms that can identify and select spectra collected from hot spots with optimal enhancement.